-If you are new to archery navigating through hundreds of different recurve bows available on the market to find the best one could be downright confusing and become one hell of an experience.
+If you are new to archery, searching through hundreds of different recurve bows available on the market to find the best one could be downright confusing and become one hell of an experience.

-But fear not, in this post we are going to give you some guidance where we explain specific important terminologies and some factors that you need to consider before selecting some of the best recurve bows for beginners you can buy today.
+But fear not, in this post, we are going to give you some guidance where we explain specific important terminologies and some factors that you need to consider when buying a starter recurve bow for adults or kids.

 Without further ado, let’s start!